-Non-EEA students are required to have private medical insurance.
+Non-EEA students are required to have private medical insurance that covers the cost of access to public health services.

-Access to 3rd Level Education
+Access to Third Level Education

-Access to education depends on your nationality, your immigration status in the country, how long you have been in the country and if y ou have studied at 3rd Level education before.
+Access to education depends on your nationality, your immigration status in the country, how long you have been in the country and if you have studied at Third Level education before.
 For more detailed information go to: www.studentfinance.ie